Intel Core: Coffee Lake microarchitecture

 Coffee Lake is a codename for the eighth generation Intel Core family and was launched in October 2017.
-For the first time in the ten-year history of Intel Core processors, the Coffee Lake generation features an increase in core counts across the desktop lineup of processors, a significant driver of improved performance versus previous generations despite similar per-clock performance.
+For the first time in the ten-year history of Intel Core processors, the Coffee Lake generation features an increase in core counts across the desktop lineup of processors, a significant drive of improved performance versus previous generations despite similar per-clock performance.